1995parham-learning/onnx101/slides.md

 ONNX uses `protobuf` to serialize the graph into one single block.
 It aims at optimizing the model size as much as possible.
 :::

 ---

+## Supported Types

+ONNX specifications are optimized for **numerical computation with tensors**.
+A tensor is a multidimensional array.
+It is defined by:

+- _A type_: the element type, the same for all elements in the tensor
+- _A shape_: an array with all dimensions, this array can be empty, a dimension can be null
+- _A contiguous array_: it represents all the values

+This definition **does not** include strides or the possibility to define a view of a tensor based on an existing tensor. _An ONNX tensor is a dense full array with no stride_.

+---